joshuamkite/tarot-card-shuffle-draw-web/README.md

 ### Web Interface

-1. **Choose the deck type**: Full Deck, Major Arcana only, Minor Arcana only.
+1. **Choose the deck type**: Full Deck/ Major Arcana only/ Minor Arcana only.
 2. **Select reversed cards option**: Include or exclude reversed cards.
 3. **Specify the number of cards to draw**.
 4. **Click "Draw Cards"** to see the results.